carloskiki/asm-feature-extraction/draft.md

 root-to-leaf paths, and use jaccard similarity (Intesection over union) to obtain a similarity measure.

 QUESTION: Do we need refs for cosine similarity & jaccard?

+### Evaluation method

+The mean reciprocal rank (MRR) and first position recall (Recall@1) metrics are used for evaluation and comparison to other methods.
+A pool of 1_000 function pairs is used for evaluation.
+For each pair, we compare the generated features for the first element of the pair with all second elements of the pairs contained in the pool.
+We rank the comparisons in order of most similar to least similar, and calculate the metrics based on this ranking.

 ## Results